yazamiDev/Team-7-TCSS-450/README.md

 IN NEED OF HELP:

-Point of contact for questions or help: "INSERT EMAIL HERE"
+Point of contact for questions or help: trevorn3@uw.edu